 Is Advertising Copywriting Still Important?

-You must understand that advertising copywriting is still as relevant today as it was when advertising was first used.
+You must understand why copywriting is important and that advertising copywriting is still as relevant today as it was when first used.
 Advertising copywriting can help you build brand awareness, get influence consideration for your offers, and reposition your brand when necessary.

 What do you think?
 Is advertising copywriting still important today?
 Leave me a comment with your thoughts.
 And share this post if you think it could help someone become a better marketer.